 About the BSN to DNP Program

-Discover the BSN to DNP program at the University of Florida — a transformative journey that empowers aspiring nurses to excel in advanced practice.
-Our comprehensive curriculum, spanning 75 to 78 credits depending on your chosen specialty track, is designed to align with national DNP essentials and guide you toward the successful completion of your DNP project.
+Embark on a transformative journey with the University of Florida’s BSN to DNP program, where we empower aspiring nurses to excel in advanced practice.
+Our user-friendly and comprehensive curriculum, spanning 75 to 78 credits, aligns with national DNP essentials and guides you toward the successful completion of your DNP project.

 Our program offers the flexibility of online learning, supplemented by periodic campus visits (one-day new student orientation) and clinical placements within the state of Florida.
 These visits are essential for health assessment, clinical courses, simulation training, and skill development.